By: Susan Dugdale | Last modified: 04-17-2021

-Often the problem is not that you don't want to publicly acknowledge the person or their birthday.
-It's more a case of agony caused through not knowing where to start.
+It's more a case of agony caused by indecision through not knowing where to start.

 Perhaps you've read my birthday speech tips page and are caught up wondering what to put in, what to leave out, how long will the speech take to say when it's finished, and what joke or special quotation to use, if any?

 So to help preserve your pencil collection and your sanity here's an example which I hope lessens at least some of the anxiety you may feel about writing.

 Before you rush on to read it, you need context.
-That is you need to know who this speech was for, who wrote it, why the birthday was significant and the setting it was delivered in.
+That is you need to know who this speech is for, who wrote it, why the birthday is significant and the setting it is delivered in.
 This will help you make sense of it, giving you a complete picture.

 Although I wrote this speech especially for you, we're pretending it was written for the 50th birthday of a man called Alan West.
-We're also pretending it was delivered at a party for friends and family by his close friend Mark.
+We're also pretending it was delivered at a party for his friends and family by his close friend of 30 years, Mark.

 "Good evening all.
 It's great to have you here.
 Most of you know my feeling on birthdays.